Slava-Inyu/kameleoon-sdk-tests/README.md

-# kameleoon-sdk-tests
+# Kameleoon SDK Tests
-Repository with test configurations for differen Kameleoon SDK
+Repository with test configurations for different Kameleoon SDKs

+# Usage
+Navigate to the project and follow `README.md`